Cadienvan/Cadienvan.github.io/src/pages/blog/en/iterative-contract-testing.md

 > What do you mean by "optimistically search for patterns"?

-Well, let's say you have an API that returns a list of users.
+Well, let's say you have an API that returns some data about a user.
 The first time you encounter this API, you generate a contract that defines the structure of the response.
 If the response changes the next time you encounter the API, you can look for patterns in the response and update the contract accordingly.
 For example, if the response now includes a new field, you can add this field to the contract.
 If the response now includes a new object, you can add this object to the contract.
 Those patterns, of course, depend on the domain you are working on.

-In our case, we defined some _supersets_, like "Double", which replaces any number.
-This way, if our saved contract expects a number, and the response is a double, the contract will still be valid and will update itself to expect a double.
+In our case, we defined some _supersets_, like _Double_, which replaces any number.
+This way, if our saved contract expects an _Integer_, and the response is a _Double_, the contract will still be valid and will update itself to expect a _Double_ in the future.

 Also, we defined a pattern called _NULL replacement_, which allows the tool to replace a NULL value with any value found in a subsequent response.
-This way, if the contract says that a field is nullable, and the response is not null, the contract will update itself to expect the value found in the response.
-Of course, when faced with a NULL value, the contract will still be considered valid.
+This way, if the contract says that a field is _NULL_, and the response is not, the contract will update itself to expect the value found in the response.
+Of course, when faced with a _NULL_ value next time, the contract will still be considered valid.

 Those patterns are the ones we found most useful for our specific scenario, but you can define your own patterns based on your domain.